 How To Make Tomato Basil Bread with a Bread Machine

 Check the rise with the two-finger method.
 Use two floury fingers to gently punch holes into the dough, then pull your fingers back out.
-If the holes fill in quickly, you probably need to let the dough rise longer.
+If the holes fill quickly, you probably need to let the dough rise longer.

 If the holes fill in slowly, your dough is perfect.
 The dough is over-proofed if the holes don’t fill in at all.
 Proceed to the next step.